 - A written examination - scheduled to suit you.

 - A practice-based OSCE assessment- scheduled to suit you.

 Assessment 1: Short Answer Response assignment:- Learners are required to provide written responses to four subject matter questions .
 The assignment can be completed in your own time and at your own pace.
 The completed assignments is uploaded via the online learning platform and graded as a pass or fail.
+(Exemption can be claimed)

 Assessment 2: Literature Review Assignment.
 Learners are required to write a short review of the literature on a subject area of their choice.
 This can be done in your own time and at your own pace.
 The completed assignment is upload via the online learning platform and graded as a pass or fail.
+(Exemption can be claimed).

 Assessment 3: Learner will take an online written exam.
 The exam will consist of a range multiple choice questions.
 The written examination is externally written and graded by VTCT.
 Learners can take the exam at a time convenient to them.

 Assessment 4: The OSCE is undertaken in your own clinical environment by a MAP-IQ assessor using recording and or online technology.
 The OSCE can be arranged at a time convenient to you and will be graded as a pass or fail.